 The Village (2004) - Review

-If you still have not seen The Village and avoided the twist you don’t want spoiled, despite reading a review of it 16 years after it has come out, I don’t know what to tell you.
+If you still have not seen The Village and avoided the twist you don’t want spoiled, despite reading a review of it 16 years after it came out, I don’t know what to tell you.

 Pros